DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

 * OperationResultInfo `object`: Information about the result of the operation.
   * jobList `array`: List of jobs created by this operation.
     * items `string`
-  * objectType `string`: This property is the discriminator for deciding between the specific types in the polymorhpic chain of types.
+  * objectType `string`: This property is the discriminator for deciding between the specific types in the polymorphic chain of types.

 ### OperationResultInfoBase
 * OperationResultInfoBase `object`: The base class for operation result information.
-  * objectType `string`: This property is the discriminator for deciding between the specific types in the polymorhpic chain of types.
+  * objectType `string`: This property is the discriminator for deciding between the specific types in the polymorphic chain of types.

 ### OperationResultInfoBaseResource
 * OperationResultInfoBaseResource `object`: Base class for operation result information.